 The Board expects the following conduct from parties participating in appeal management:

 Failure to meet these expectations may result in the Board restricting that party’s participation in the appeal.

 What happens in an AMC?

 The parties do not need to submit all their evidence to the Board prior to an AMC.
-To make the discussion more productive, however, the Board asks the parties to be prepared to discuss details of their position on the appeal and what evidence they would submit if the appeal went to a hearing.
+However, it is helpful to submit some evidence to allow the Assessor and the Board to understand your position.
+The Board asks the parties to be prepared to discuss their position on the appeal and what evidence they would submit if the appeal went to a hearing.
 During the AMC, the parties should make any requests for information or documents from the other party.

-At the AMC, the Board may set a date for a hearing and may require the parties to do any of the following:
+At the AMC, the appeal or case manager may set a date for a hearing and may require the parties to do any of the following:

-Most commonly, the Board will impose time limits for the parties to provide evidence, documents or submissions prior to a hearing.
-If a hearing is set, the Board will also decide if it will be conducted through an “in-person” hearing or through written submissions.
-The Board can also provide information on how a hearing is conducted and what is expected of the parties.
+Most commonly, the appeal or case manager will impose time limits for the parties to provide evidence, documents, or submissions prior to a hearing.
+If a hearing is set, the appeal or case manager will also decide if it will be conducted through an oral hearing (by telephone, video conference, or in person) or through written submissions.

 Once parties have access to the ODR system, describe your issues and concerns with the assessment.
 Upload any documents and evidence that supports your position.
 Parties should continue to communicate in ODR to try and reach mutual agreement.
 If it appears that the parties will not reach agreement, click on the “Request Board facilitator” button.
 The facilitator will review the discussion and documents and, if possible, provide a non-binding opinion to facilitate settlement of the appeal.

 If the appeal is not resolved by mutual agreement, the Board facilitator will set deadlines for formal adjudication.
 For most appeals, the parties will prepare written submissions and upload those documents to the ODR website.
 A Board member who is not the facilitator will then decide on your appeal.